Post Treatment Care Instructions

 What To Do After Endodontic Treatment

-After your treatment, Dr. Grossman or Dr. Geisler will give you instructions for proper pain management and dental care during the recovery process leading up to your follow-up visit.
+After your treatment, Dr. Grossman or Dr. Geisler will give you instructions for proper pain management and dental care during the recovery process.
 It is critical to follow these guidelines, particularly since you have a temporary filling.
 Wait until the numbing medication wears off before eating, and avoid using the treated tooth for chewing until it has been fully restored.
 Continue to brush and floss daily as usual.

 Managing Post-Operative Symptoms